dhurtado529/Project-01/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly availble, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+- _What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
-    Load balancers do exactly what they are named as: balance the incoming traffic and distribute it amongst the resource it is assigned to.
+    Load balancers do exactly what they are named as: balance the incoming traffic and distribute it amongst the resources it is assigned to.
 They protect the availability of our assets, in this case the webservers.
-By distributing requests between the servers, we can ensure that these servers won't be inundated with requests and taking them offline.
+By distributing requests between the servers, we can ensure that these servers won't be inundated with requests that may take them offline.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - _TODO: What does Filebeat watch for?_
-    Log and file locations, and collects log events.
+   - Log and file locations, and collects log events.
 - _TODO: What does Metricbeat record?_
-    Gathers metric and statistical data from OS and services.
+   - Gathers metric and statistical data from OS and services.

 The configuration details of each machine may be found below.